GlobalMaksimum/datahub-fork/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 ### Notes

 - **Graph access requirement:** `overwrite_existing_users=false` requires DataHub graph access to check if users exist.
-This works automatically when using the DataHub REST sink.
-File-based sinks (e.g., writing to JSON files) don't have graph access.
+This is automatically available when using the DataHub REST sink.
+For file-based sinks, add the `datahub_api` config at the pipeline level (same level as `source`/`sink`) to automatically enable graph access.
 - Non-human principals (Apps, Service Principals, Groups) are marked as `active=false`
 - Invalid config combinations (e.g., `create_corp_user=false` + `overwrite_existing_users=true`)
   will raise a validation error